 There may be some patients with severe astigmatism that do not qualify for LASIK surgery.
 Many people suffering from astigmatism are children and it is recommended that LASIK patients be over the age of 18 years old to ensure that their refractive error has stabilized.

-Depending on the type and severity of astigmatism, as well as other factors, Dr. Rosenbaum may be able to treat your eyes with LASIK.
+Depending on the type and severity of astigmatism, as well as other factors, Our Doctors may be able to treat your eyes with LASIK.
 To find out if you are a good candidate for LASIK, Contact Rosenbaum Eye & Laser Center at 517-393-2020 or rosenbaumeye.com to schedule a consultation.